simh/simh/README.md

 ### Use Prebuilt Windows Simulators

-Simulators for the Windows platform are built and made available on a regular basis (at least once a week if changes have been made to the codebase).
+Simulators for the Windows platform are built and made available on a regular basis (at least once a week if substantive changes have been made to the codebase).

 The prebuilt Windows binaries will run on all versions of Microsoft Windows from Windows XP onward.